Linear footage might not be a familiar measurement to you, and you might be asking yourself what it is and how to find it?

 How to Find Linear Footage

-Finding linear footage requires finding the footage measurement.
-Use a tape measure and measure the length of your board.
-Linear footage is a measurement of length, so the width and thickness measurements are not needed.
+Since linear footage is a measurement of length, the width and thickness measurements are not needed.
 If your measurement is not in feet, simply convert to feet and you have the correct measurement.

-Finding Linear Feet of Multiple Boards
+How to Find the Linear Feet of Multiple Boards

-Take note of the length of each board and after all measurements are complete then use a calculator such as our feet and inches calculator to add the feet measurements together.
+Take note of the each board’s length and after all measurements are complete, then use a calculator such as our feet and inches calculator to add the feet measurements together.

-Calculate Linear Footage Price
+How to Calculate Linear Footage Price

-When ordering material this way it’s a good idea to consider the lengths that lumber is sold by since additional material may be needed to avoid unnecessary joints.
-We recommend ordering an additional 10% of materials to account for off-cuts and waste as general rule of thumb.
+When ordering material this way, it’s a good idea to consider the lengths that lumber is sold by since you may need additional material to avoid unnecessary joints.
+We recommend ordering an extra 10% of materials to account for off-cuts and waste as a general rule of thumb.

 Common Lengths in Linear Feet